miwermi/election-analysis/README.md

 ![Tom Colorado](summary_assets/VSterminal.png)

 Pictured: VScode Terminal Window results from running Python code.

+The Python code writes the data above to a text file as well.

 Once these initial audit results are confirmed successful, Tom and the Colorado Board of Elections are hoping to collect similar data files from all Colorado precincts and use my code to automate election tabulation for all Colorado precincts.